learn-academy-2023-hotel/week-3-assessment/interview-questions.md

-2. What are React lifecycle methods?
-Provide three examples.
+2. What is the difference between a HTML/JSX div and a span?

   Your answer: